Government 2: Oversight

 Some monopolies are well understood by now.
 The classical ones involve massive costs for plants or equipment and very small costs to serve additional customers.
 Railroads are one example.
 The initial costs are high enough to prevent new startups from providing competition.
 Equally classic are natural monopolies where one supplier can do a better job than multiple competing ones.
 Utilities such as water and power are the usual examples.
 There’d be no money saved if householders had water mains from three separate companies who competed to supply cheap water.
 The duplicated infrastructure costs would swamp any theoretical savings.

 So far, so good.
 The need for regulated utilities is well understood.
 Regulated transport is a bit iffier.
-The need for a State to handle the roads is accepted, even among the free market religionists in the US, but the need for state regulation and coordination of transport in general is less widely recognized.
-There can be much puzzlement about why the crazy uncoordinated patchwork of private railroads takes a week to move things from Coast A to Coast B. But, on the whole, the need to enforce limits on pricing power, the need for standards and for coordination is known, if not always well implemented.
+The need for a state to handle the roads is accepted, even among the free market religionists in the US, but the need for state regulation and coordination of transport in general is less widely recognized.
+The free marketeers here can be puzzled about why it takes a week to move things from Coast A to Coast B using the crazy uncoordinated patchwork of private railroads.
+But, on the whole, the need to enforce limits on pricing power, the need for standards and for coordination is known, if not always well implemented.

-The development of excessive market power is another good example (besides environmental issues) of how the role of knowledgeable officials can be foresight and prevention.
-For instance, it should be obvious that money is not the only startup cost that can form a barrier to entry.
+The same need for standards, coordination and limits on pricing holds with all other monopolies, too, but this isn’t always grasped, especially in newer technologies.
+Money is not the only startup cost that can form a barrier to entry.
 An information industry is a recent phenomenon that started with the printing press and has begun exponential growth after the computer.
 The main “capital cost” is not equipment but the willingness of people to learn new habits.

 Imagine, for instance, that Gutenberg had a lock on printing from left to right.
 All later presses would have had to convince people to read right to left just so they could get the same book but not printed by Gutenberg.
 Good luck with that.
 Similarly with the qwerty keyboard.
 People learned to use it, it turned out to be a bad layout from the standpoint of fingers, and we’re still using it over a hundred years later.
 Only one cohort of people would have to take the time to learn a new layout, and that just doesn’t happen.
 If there had been a modern DMCA-style copyright on that layout, there’d still be nobody making keyboards but Remington.

-Given the history, it should be obvious that any company which has the advantage of being over the learning curve, which people simply won’t repeat without huge inducements, that company has a natural monopoly as solid as anyone who owns the one gold mine in the nation.
-It’s a natural monopoly, and any monopoly needs regulation.
+History shows that people simply won’t repeat a learning curve without huge inducements.
+And so it also has dozens of examples of companies which had the advantage of being over the learning curve and thus had a natural monopoly as solid as owning the only gold mine.
+Any monopoly needs regulation.
 If it works best as a monopoly, then it has to become a regulated utility.
 If it’s important enough, it may need to be government run to ensure adequate transparency and responsiveness to the users.
 If it doesn’t need to be a monopoly, then it’s up to regulation to ensure that the learning curve is not a barrier to entry.

-You see where this is headed.
-A bureaucracy that was doing its job would make sure that no single company could control, for instance, a software interface.
-Don’t get me wrong.
-Somebody who invents a quantum improvement in usability should get the benefit of that invention just as with any other.
+Regulation that was doing its job would make sure that no single company could control, for instance, a software interface.
+As discussed in the chapter on Creativity, an inventor of a quantum improvement in usability should get the benefit of that invention just as with any other.
 But it cannot become a platform for gouging.
-Compulsory licensing at a controlled price would be the obvious solution.
+Compulsory licensing would be the obvious solution.

 (None of that even touches on the privacy concerns related to search tools, which, in private hands and without thorough legal safeguards, is another locus of power that can be abused.)

 Approaching regulations as safety issues starts at the wrong end.
-Sometimes safety can be defined by science, but often there are enough gray areas that depend on viewpoint to make regulations seem a matter of competing interests.
+Sometimes safety can be defined by science, but often there are plenty of gray areas.
+Then regulations seem like a matter of competing interests.
 Safety can only be an accidental outcome of that competition unless the people at the likely receiving end of the harm have the most social power.

 However, when the goal is fairness, a consistent regulatory framework is much easier to achieve.
 The greatest good of the greatest number, the least significant overall loss of rights, and the least harm to the greatest number is not that hard to determine in any specific instance.
 In a transparent system with recall elections, officials who made their decisions on a narrower basis would find themselves out of a job.
 And safety is a direct result, not an accidental byproduct, of seeking the least harm to the greatest number.